Code-Institute-Submissions/artontray-PROJECT4/README.md

 - All info about the wallet used to participate as Wallet adress, password, seed phrase etc..
 - All info about the User participation as Transaction links, data , snapshots, email content etc..

-All thoses data are only displayed for the User, in any case other Users can see thoses informations.
+All thoses data are only displayed for the User, in any case other Users can see thoses informations (even admin).

 User can also Copy an already Copied Testnet so it allow User to participate to same Testnet but with different account informations.
 When participation is double, the rewards are double also :-D